 6th Sitting of the Senate

-Three questions qualified for oral answer.
+Three Questions qualified for oral answer.
 All questions were answered.
-See Order Paper.
+See the Order Paper.